VoxeLibre/VoxeLibre/mods/HELP/doc/README.md

 # Help
-MineClone 2 uses some of the mods found in the Help modpack by Wuzzy.
+VoxeLibre uses some of the mods found in the Help modpack by Wuzzy.

 The goal of this modpack is to make using Minetest and mods easier for both newcomers and advanced users.